- 13 Aug 2007

 Diasporas and Domestic Entrepreneurs: Evidence from the Indian Software Industry

-Executive Summary — Several recent studies have highlighted the important role that cross-border ethnic networks might play in facilitating entrepreneurship in developing countries.
+Overview — Several recent studies have highlighted the important role that cross-border ethnic networks might play in facilitating entrepreneurship in developing countries.
 Little is known, however, about the extent to which domestic entrepreneurs rely on the diaspora and whether this varies systematically by the characteristics of the entrepreneurs or their local business environment.
 The Indian diaspora is estimated at over 18 million people spanning 130 countries.
 Given that formal institutions in India remain weak and hence the informal barriers to trade are higher, do diaspora networks serve as substitutes to the functioning of the local business environment?
 Do they help entrepreneurs to circumvent the barriers to trade arising from imperfect institutions?
 This study examines the extent to which software entrepreneurs within India vary in their reliance on expatriate networks.
 Key concepts include:

 - Entrepreneurs located outside software hubs—in cities where monitoring and information flow on prospective clients is harder—rely significantly more on diaspora networks for business leads and financing.